(carbidopa and levodopa) Capsules

 In healthy adults, oral administration of RYTARY after a high-fat, high-calorie meal reduced Cmax approximately 21% and increased AUCinf approximately 13% for levodopa compared to administration in the fasted state.
 There may be a delay by 2 hours in the absorption of levodopa when RYTARY is taken with a high-fat, high-calorie meal.
 In addition, absorption of levodopa may be decreased by a high protein meal.

-In pharmacokinetics studies following a single dose of RYTARY, the peak concentrations of carbidopa and levodopa are generally similar between younger (45-60 years) and older (60-75 years) subjects.
+In pharmacokinetics studies following a single-dose of RYTARY, the peak concentrations of carbidopa and levodopa are generally similar between younger (45 to 60 years) and older (60 to 75 years) subjects.